ProjectDVN/dvn/README.md

 * Allows rapid development
 * And much more ...

+(For a full list and documentation, see the wiki or docs.)

 ## Scripting

 See: https://dvn-docs.readthedocs.io/en/latest/scripting.html

-#### Example
+#### DVN Scripting Is This Simple

-Taken from an actual VN (The Classroom Where Tomorrow Never Comes) made with Project DVN.
+Example taken from an actual VN (The Classroom Where Tomorrow Never Comes) made with Project DVN.

 ```
 [act-8-rooftop-conversation]